Top 10 Things to Do in India’s Golden Triangle on a First Visit

 Ten top things to do in India’s Golden Triangle: Taj Mahal

-8. Explore the abandoned city of Fatehpur Sikri
+8. Explore the ghost city of Fatehpur Sikri

-Constructed from scratch in the late 1500s by Emperor Akbar, the sprawling walled city of Fatehpur Sikri served as the capital of the Mughal empire for just over a decade before it was abandoned by the court.
-Today the atmospheric World Heritage-listed site offers extraordinary photo opportunities.
-It’s located 40 kilometres west of Agra.
+Constructed from scratch in the late 1500s by Emperor Akbar, the sprawling walled city of Fatehpur Sikri served as the capital of the Mughal empire for just over a decade.
+It was suddenly abandoned (due, most historians agree, to the lack of a stable fresh water supply) and the court returned to Agra.
+Today the World Heritage-listed site has a somewhat ethereal feel and offers extraordinary photo opportunities.
+It’s located 40 kilometres west of Agra and is well worth a day visit.

 9. Solve a cosmic riddle in Jaipur